Jacqui87/person-management-extension/README.md

 9. Fix currently skipped failing React tests.
 10. Use HTTP PATCH instead of PUT to optimize updates and reduce data overwrite.
 11. Add a snackbar notification system to provide feedback on add/update operations, enhancing user experience.
+12. When a token is invalid it should 'fail' more gracefully rather than leaving error messages in the console.

 # Contribution